Author: Medical Tourism Magazine

-Medical tourism promises to expand access to and reduce costs for Americans and other patients by getting them the care they so desperately need at significantly reduced costs.
-Despite this promise, a number of legal and ethical scholars and public intellectuals have raised concerns regarding medical tourism’s impact on healthcare access for the poor in the destination countries.
+Medical tourism promises to expand access to reduce costs for Americans and other patients by getting them the care they so desperately need at significantly reduced costs.
+Despite this promise, a number of legal and ethical scholars and public intellectuals have raised concerns regarding medical tourism’s impact on healthcare access for the destination country’s poor.

 In my recent article “Medical Tourism, Access to Health Care, and Global Justice” (52 Virginia Journal of International Law 1 2011), I tackle these questions in much greater depth.
 Here, I will examine these issues in a less academic vein in order to give an overview.